keyboard_arrow_up

 Lite

-An industry term for pane of glass, spelled differently to differentiate from perceptible light.
+An industry term for a pane of glass, spelled differently from "light" to avoid confusion.

 Moil

-The left-over glass remaining on a punty or blowpipe after a piece has been completed and cut off.
+The leftover glass remaining on a punty or blowpipe after the desired piece has been completed and cut off.

 Polished Wired Glass